SLaGrave/sy-script/README.md

 | _ | sy op1 op2 _ op4; | If op4 is present, op3 must have something there (vice versa with op4).
 The underscore means "nothing" |
 | stdin | sy stdin op2 op3 op4; | Gets a number from the stdin |
 | stdout | sy op1 op2 stout op4; | Prints ascii encoded symbol to stdout |

----

-## Developer notes

-Use venv for development and usage (for now?)